FEDDY1919/backend/README.md

 # backend
+1.Run npm install

-Run npm start
+2.Run npm start

-Server will be hosted on port 3001, can be changed in .env file
+3.Server will be hosted on port 3001, can be changed in .env file